 http://www.vanguard.com – Vanguard is financial industry leader in low cost and transparency.
 They offer low cost index fund choices along with low cost help if you need it.

 Documentaries & Videos

-The Retirement Gamble on YouTube – this is a PBS documentary from 2013 that shows how the financial industry in large part misleads people with their retirement accounts in a variety of ways.
-There are several edited versions, although I would recommend watching the entire documentary. https://www.youtube.com/watch?v=ohl5kfTpbBA
+The Retirement Gamble on http://www.pbs.org – this is a Frontline documentary from 2013 that shows how the financial industry in large part misleads people with their retirement accounts in a variety of ways.

 The Simple Living Guide by Janet Luhrs – this book was written in the 1990’s but is still one of my favorites on the subject.
 The book opened my eyes to another way to look at my life.